Stephen Jaffe

 Stephen Jaffe after a performance of his Homage to the Breath by the 21st Century Consort at the Smithsonian American Art Museum in 2015.

 Stephen Jaffe (born December 30, 1954, in Washington, D.C.) is an American composer of contemporary classical music.
-He lives in Durham, North Carolina, United States, and serves on the music faculty of Duke University, where he holds the post of Mary and James H. Semans Professor of Music Composition; his colleagues there include composers Scott Lindroth, John Supko, and Anthony Kelley.
-Jaffe graduated summa cum laude from the University of Pennsylvania in 1977; he received a master's degree the following year from the same institution.
-During his time in Pennsylvania, he studied with George Crumb, George Rochberg, and Richard Wernick.
+He lives in Durham, North Carolina, United States, and serves on the music faculty of Duke University, where he holds the post of Mary and James H. Semans Professor of Music Composition.